gstackio/gstack-bosh-environment/README.md

 What problems does GBE solve?
 -----------------------------

-We do think that people need *structure* when dealing with BOSH manifests.
+We do believe that people need *structure* when dealing with BOSH manifests.

-### The problems
+Usually operators that start creating a [BOSH environment](bosh_env_def) have a rough and unclear view of the whole picture, because BOSH in new to them.

-Usually operators that start creating a BOSH environment have a rough and unclear view of the whole picture, because BOSH in new to them.
 They have to write several pieces of YAML manifests and run `bosh` commands with many arguments.
 As they are learning BOSH, it's hard for them to get rapidly organized.

 So, they start their project scattering the various pieces in an unorganized manner.
 Once they start putting these into Git, it's hard for them to